 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
 Check out the Flip Japan Games here! |

-Iidabashi itself does not have a strong tourist image, but it is adjacent to popular sightseeing areas such as Korakuen Garden and Kagurazaka, making it a great place to visit on the way.
+While Iidabashi itself does not have a strong tourist image, it is adjacent to popular sightseeing areas such as Edogawa, Korakuen Garden, and Kagurazaka, making it a great place to visit en route.

 Iidabashi is dotted with famous shrines and temples such as the Tokyo Daijingu Shrine and Yasukuni Shrine, which give the area a sense of history.
-Nearby Kagurazaka, cultural figures such as Momiji Ozaki and Kyoka Izumi lived here, and traces of them can still be seen today.
-Iidabashi is a well-balanced town that combines history and culture in a modernized city.
+Nearby Kagurazaka was home to cultural figures such as Momiji Ozaki and Kyoka Izumi, and traces of them can still be seen today.
+Iidabashi is a well-balanced town that combines history and culture in a modern city, with the charm of Edogawa adding to its appeal.

 Hyogo Yokocho Alley 兵庫横丁

 Hyogo Yokocho is an old street with long-established restaurants and inns.
 You can find back alleys that are reminiscent of the ancient city.
-The cobblestone road creates a nice atmosphere.
-In Kagurazaka, it is interesting to discover new things by strolling in such narrow alleys without deciding the purpose.
+The cobblestone road creates a charming atmosphere.
+In Kagurazaka, it is interesting to discover new things by strolling through narrow alleys without a set purpose.

 Find out more about Hyogo Yokocho Alley here on Google maps.